Homestuck126/bns-java-client/bns-auto-folder-attest/doc/bns-auto-folder-attest_en.md

    }
    ```

-5. `onVerifyFail` : This callback is extended from `getVerifyReceiptResult` and allows BNS Auto Folder Attest service return the `attestationRecord` after verifying the receipt fail.
+5. `onVerifyFail` : This Callback is extended from `getVerifyReceiptResult` and allows the BNS Auto Folder Attest service to return the `attestationRecord` after verifying the receipt fails.

     ```java
     @Override